FIRE-Phoebe/Gas_Price_analysis/README.md

 # Gas Price Analysis
 ## Overview of the Analysis
-Gas Price Analysis project use Python, Web Scraping, and Machine Learning Model to explore the future Gas Prices in the U.S. We use the past data to perform prices forecasting.
-We evaluate different machine learning models to find the most accurate model for the gas prices prediction.
-We also provide a website for target audiences to explore the future gas prices.
+Our Gas Price Analysis uses Python, Web Scraping, and Machine Learning to explore the past Gas Prices in the U.S. and forecast future gas prices.
+We performed visualization from our findings based on the various factors that we thought could affect the future gas prices.
+Later, we would like to show you our website that we created.

 ## Presentation
 - PowerPoint (Google Slides): https://docs.google.com/presentation/d/1XPCqnkOeaemkxZTu8BPxTlwjLJBWvVgrxnUrUHRo_xg/edit#slide=id.gc6f980f91_0_0